 The new year was said to begin in darkness, in the northern traditions.

 Last night was thus the evening when our dead could roam the earth, and we could acknowledge feeling their presence.
 I acknowledge that this time of year always evokes the feeling of the unknown.
 How dark, how cold, how hard will the next quarter be?
-But this last year went out in a beautiful show of colored leaves and purple-grey skies.
+But this last year went out in a beautiful show of golden leaves and purple-grey skies.
 A year ago I was wandering in Glendale, Queens, and making the decision to come back to Oregon.
 I don’t regret it.

 This last summer I took some drives around Lane County, watching as my circles get smaller and smaller.
 I now drive mostly to my new job at the U.S. Bank in the very neighborhood where I grew up, past the spot where I went to grade school, rode horses, looked at the creek near my house, next to the freeway.
-The trap set for us closes in tighter and tighter, but I am allowed to not wear a face covering, and to be free of altered chromosomal material, and still work in the branch, with the local public.
+The trap set for us closes in tighter and tighter, but I am allowed to not wear a face covering, and to be free of chromosomal replacement material, and still work in the branch, with the local public.
 Minor miracle though it seems, I am feeling restless and disgruntled already.
 There seem to be walls in every direction I look.
 Perhaps being still is what is called for, and it is difficult.
 Attempts to connect with new people take off then stall out, inexplicably.
 Perhaps everyone is hanging back, afraid to be the first to commit to something.
 That is it: there is no sense of anything to commit to.

 In July, at the Creswell Independence Day parade, there was a fine show of commitment, that has fizzled, along with what opposition it engendered.
-Many other shows of defiance have come and gone.
-There was a weekend of such hellish heat, that another emergency order was released, which turned out to be unnecessary and forgotten.
+Many other shows of defiance toward governmental overreach have come and gone.
+There was a weekend of such hellish heat, that yet another emergency order was released, which turned out to be unnecessary and forgotten.
 Janet and I escaped to the coast to wander about with strangers in the fog.

 My friend and her husband did commit to a new member of the household.
 He was met with much skepticism, but is now mostly accepted.
 He’s a very beta adolescent, who makes the old ones in the house feel glad we’re not that idiotic anymore.